maricalmer/miniRT/README.md

 # MiniRT

-**MiniRT** is a lightweight ray tracer written in C, designed to create realistic 3D images and supported by the MinilibX
+**MiniRT** is a 3D rendering engine written in C, using the ray tracing method.

-In 3D computer graphics, ray tracing is a technique for modeling light transport for use in a wide variety of rendering algorithms for generating digital images.
-By tracing the paths of light rays through a virtual scene, it generates lifelike reflections, shadows, and materials with great accuracy.
+In 3D computer graphics, ray tracing simulates the behavior of light to create realistic digital images.
+By tracing the paths of light rays through a virtual scene, it produces highly accurate reflections, shadows, and material effects.

-This project is entirely CPU-based and built specifically for Linux environments.
+This project runs entirely on the CPU and is designed specifically for Linux systems.

 ---